crate/crate-howtos/docs/integrations/powerbi-desktop.rst

 By using CrateDB as a data source from which Power BI Desktop can draw data, users can set up powerful data warehousing and business intelligence reports.

+This can be done by installing the `PostgreSQL ODBC driver`_, creating a `DSN <Creating a DSN for CrateDB>`_ and connecting Power BI using the ODBC data source.

 Implementation